Living London

 The Corrick family in 1912, via NFSA Australia

-Time moved on, and in 1968 the Corrick collection of some 135 film progressively came into the care of the National Film and Sound Archive of Australia (the process took forty years, owing in part to donor John Corrick, son of the family’s projectionist Leonard Corrick, wanting a 35mm copy of each film that he donated, and not donating a next film until he’d received his copy of the previous one).
+Time moved on, and in 1968 the Corrick collection of some 135 films progressively came into the care of the National Film and Sound Archive of Australia (the process took forty years, owing in part to donor John Corrick, son of the family’s projectionist Leonard Corrick, wanting a 35mm copy of each film that he donated, and not donating a next film until he’d received his copy of the previous one).
 So it was not until recent times that the entire collection was donated, preservation was completed, and the films could be shown before a public once more.

 The result must have been hugely gratifying for the NFSA.
 Public, scholars and fellow archivists responded with delight to the films and the story of the Corricks.
 A selection of the films made a triumphant appearance at the Pordenone silent film festival in October 2008.
 One film in particular attracted notice when it was shown first at Pordenone, then a couple of weeks later in Britain: Living London.